-The Washington University Summer Writers Institute is an intensive, two-week program featuring workshops in fiction, flash fiction, literary journalism, modern humor, personal narrative, and poetry, as well as reading and individual conferences with instructors.
-Writers of all levels of experience work together with published authors and exceptional teachers in a supportive, non-competitive format that allows for personalized attention and constructive feedback.
+The Washington University Summer Writers Institute is an intensive, two-week program featuring workshops in fiction, literary journalism, micro-prose, modern humor, personal narrative, and poetry, as well as reading and individual conferences with instructors.
+Adult writers of all levels of experience work together with published authors and exceptional teachers in a supportive, non-competitive format that allows for personalized attention and constructive feedback.

-Institutes are held evenings and weekends to accommodate participants in the St. Louis area.
+Institutes are held evenings and weekends to accommodate the busy work schedules of participants in the St. Louis area.
 Out-of-town participants may choose to reside on campus and make use of our many libraries and quiet, outdoor areas for writing and reflection.
 Learn more about housing.

 Each institute is worth 3 units of credit; an application is not required.
-Register for one of the following courses beginning March 25, 2015:
+Register for one of the following institutes beginning March 30, 2016: